arnaudleclerc/blazor-azure-maps-controls/CONTRIBUTING.md

 ### I just have a question

-If you do not find your answer on the documentation or on an already existing issue, please either file a new one or ask your question on the `#questions` channel on [Slack](https://azuremapscontrolcomp.slack.com/).
+If you do not find your answer on the documentation or on an already existing issue, please file a new issue.

 ### Reporting bugs